kirex0/kirex0/README.md

 Full Stack Developer
 --------------------

-I am an MSU Denver Student graduating in the fall of 2024.
+I am a Software Developer with a passion for creating and specializing in Full-Stack Software Development.
+I recently graduated with a Bachelor of Science in Computer Science.

 * Contact me at [kswork9@gmail.com](mailto:kswork9@gmail.com)
 * I'm currently working on [Roadrunner Connect](https://roadrunnerconnect.co/) full-stack application involving Dart/Flutter, MongoDB, NodeJS, ExpressJS, and Mongoose.